U.S.-China talks to yield "incremental" progress: Vilsack

 "There's also the issues of biotechnology and the regulatory process," Vilsack said, referring to delays in Chinese approvals of new genetically modified crop varieties.
 "Our hope is that by the time the meeting ends we have progress on some of those fronts."

-The JCCT is an annual forum launched in 1983 for the two countries to address trade and investment concerns.
+The JCCT is an annual forum for two countries to address trade and investment concerns.

-U.S. Chamber of Commerce official Jamie Waterman said agriculture was a key concern, on a U.S. laundry list that also includes market access barriers, intellectual property rights enforcement and government procurement preferences.

-In agriculture, "the absence of product approvals for roughly a year is a serious concern and has the potential to create real challenges for China," he said.

 China has its own list of concerns, which include U.S. restrictions on exports of high technology and its active use of anti-dumping and countervailing duties against imports of Chinese goods that Washington believes are unfairly priced.